Southwestern Chopped Salad is a party on a platter! Filling, fresh, and colorful, this entree salad recipe will liven up your dinner table.

 southwestern chopped salad on a serving platter

-Confession: my friends and I were regulars at all the chains in high school.
+My friends and I were regulars at all the chain restaurants in high school.
 TGI Fridays, Carlos o’Kelly’s, CHILI’S – nothing was safe!

-I re-created Chili’s spicy, slightly-thick bowls of Chicken Tortilla Soup many years ago, and am back with another copycat recipe that I used to order there on the regular: Southwestern Chopped Salad (though they call theirs Sante Fe Chicken Salad.)
+I re-created Chili’s mouthwatering Chicken Tortilla Soup years ago, and am adding their Southwestern Chopped Salad (though they call theirs Sante Fe Chicken Salad) to the line up.

 overhead photo of southwestern chopped salad on a serving platter